Using TA data

-This topic describes how to use RTT data to to help identify the possible location of calls.
-It also explains how to set the appearance of the RTT arcs on the map.
+This topic describes how to use TA (Timing Advance) data to help identify the possible location of calls.
+It also explains how to set the appearance of the TA arcs on the map.

 This feature requires option E7 Advanced CDRs.
 If you do not have this option this feature is not available.